-If your small business uses accounting software to prepare your financial statements in-house, then you're putting in all of that extra time and effort for a reason!
+If your small business uses accounting software in-house to prepare your financial statements, then you're putting in all of that extra time and effort for a reason...
+Maybe you're not the right fit for an accounting service, or you don't see the need to outsource.
+But most likely, you're concerned that outsourcing will cost an arm and a leg.

-When you use accounting software instead of outsourcing, you're counting on it saving you some money.
-What happens when it doesn't?
-Record inaccuracies can result in penalties and interest down the line or make you miss out on reimbursable expenses.
-Not to mention, going through an audit will take up a lot of the time that you could have put toward making profits.
+When you use software instead of outsourcing, you're counting on it to save you some money.
+But what happens when it doesn't?
+Incorrect records can result in penalties and interest or make you miss reimbursable expenses.
+Plus, going through an audit can cost you big-time.

 If you don't have a background in accounting, you may not even realize you're getting lost.
 How can you tell if your bookkeeping is getting mixed up?
 Start by taking a look at your financial statements.
-Here are some common red flags.
+Keep reading to see some common red flags.

 The Common Red Flags on Financial Statements